Latest News

 Raoul Sumo Tayo is a senior researcher at the Institute for Security Studies in Pretoria.
 He says that the fear of being sued for speaking up goes beyond the political classes.

 "When you get into a taxi in Cameroon you never know who the driver is."
-He said that people are afraid to talk because of the perception that intelligence agents are everywhere.
+He said that people are afraid to talk because of the perception of the ubiquity and power intelligence agents have.

 The regime is empowered by the fact that many people in Cameroon want to see their kids grow.
 Reporting by Robbie Corey Boulet in Dakar, and Amindeh Atabong in Yaounde